opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 TypeScript comes also with its own problems:

 - Not true static typing: types are only checked at compile time, they are even removed from the generated code.
-- Steep learning curve: even though TypeScript is not a completely new language, but a superset of JavaScript, there is a considerable learning curve, specially if you have no experience at all with static languages like Java or C#.
+- Steep learning curve: even though TypeScript is a superset of JavaScript and not a completely new language, there is a considerable learning curve, specially if you have no experience at all with static languages like Java or C#.
 - More code: you have to write, and maintain more code.
 - No replacement for automatic tests: even though types might help you catch several bugs, that is no replacement at all for a comprehensive suite of automated test.
 - Boiler plate code: working with types, classes, interfaces and generics, can lead to over-engineered code bases.